Oscar Mayer: Wake Up and Smell the Bacon

 What is Marmite’s Bringing Home the Kiwis campaign?

-It is a centenary contest that offered 100 one-way flights from anywhere in the world to bring overseas New Zealanders back home, tying the brand to the emotional idea of “home.”
+It is a centenary contest that offered 100 one-way flights from anywhere in the world to bring overseas New Zealanders back home.
+People nominate themselves or loved ones with a short story, tying the brand to the emotional idea of “home”.

-Why does the “one-way ticket” mechanic work so well?
+Why does the “one-way ticket” prize work so well?

-Because it turns nostalgia into action.
-The prize is a reunion, not a product, so the brand promise feels demonstrated rather than advertised.
+Because it turns nostalgia into logistics.
+The reward is presence, not merchandise, so the brand promise feels demonstrated rather than advertised.

 If your positioning is emotional, make the mechanic physical.
-Design an action that proves the feeling, then let real people supply the story.
+Choose a prize that embodies the insight, keep entry simple, and let real people supply the narrative energy.